Coalition Formation with Bounded Coalition Size: Preliminaries

 Let $V=\{v_1, ..., v_n\}$ be a set of agents, and let $G(V,E)$ be a weighted undirected graph representing the social relations between the agents.
 For every edge $e \in E$, the weight of the edge, $w(e)$, is positive.
 In the unweighted setting, all weights are set to $1$.
 A $k$-bounded coalition is a coalition of size at most $k$.
 A $k$-bounded partition $P$ is a partition of the agents into disjoint $k$-bounded coalitions.
 Given a coalition $S \in P$, and $v\in S$, let $N(v,S)$ be the set of immediate neighbors of $v \in V$ in $S$, i.e., $N(v,S) = \{u \in S : (v,u) \in E\}$.
 Let $W(v,S)$ be the sum of weights of immediate neighbors of $v \in V$ in $S$, i.e., $W(v,S) = \sum_{u \in N(v,S)}{w((v,u))}$.
 Note that in the unweighted setting, $W(v,S) = |N(v,S)|$.
 An \textit{additively separable hedonic game with bounded coalition size} is a tuple $(G,k)$, where for every $k$-bounded partition $P$, coalition $S \in P$, and $v \in S$, the agent $v$ gets utility $W(v,S)$.
 We denote the utility of $v$ given a $k$-bounded partition $P$, by $u(v,P)$.
 Given a tuple $(G,k)$, the goal is to find a $k$-bounded partition $P$ that satisfies efficiency or stability properties.

 We consider the following efficiency or stability concepts: \begin{itemize} \item The utilitarian social welfare of a partition $P$, denoted $u(P)$, is the sum of the utilities of the agents.
 That is, $u(P) = \sum\limits_{v\in V} u(v,P)$.
 A \emph{MaxUtil} $k$-bounded partition $P$ is a partition with maximum $u(P)$. \item A $k$-bounded coalition $S$ is said to \emph{strongly block} a $k$-bounded partition $P$ if for every $v \in S$, $W(v,S)>u(v,P)$.
 A $k$-bounded partition $P$ is in the \emph{Core} if it does not have any strongly blocking $k$-bounded coalitions. \item A $k$-bounded coalition $S$ is said to \emph{weakly block} a $k$-bounded partition $P$ if for every $v \in S$, $W(v,S)\geq u(v,P)$, and there exists some $v \in S$ such that $W(v,S) > u(v,P)$.
 A $k$-bounded partition $P$ is in the \emph{Strict Core (SC)} if it does not have any weakly blocking $k$-bounded coalitions. \item Given a partition $P$ and a set $S$, let $P^{-S}$ be the partition when $S$ breaks off.
 That is, $P^{-S}=\{S\} \cup \bigcup\limits_{C\in P} \{C\setminus S\}$.
-A $k$-bounded partition $P$ is in the \emph{Contractual Strict Core (CSC)} if for any weakly blocking $k$-bounded coalition $S$, there exists at least one agent $v$ such that $u(v,P^{-S})<u(v,P)$. \end{itemize} Due to space constraints, some proofs are deferred to the appendix.
+A $k$-bounded partition $P$ is in the \emph{Contractual Strict Core (CSC)} if for any weakly blocking $k$-bounded coalition $S$, there exists at least one agent $v$ such that $u(v,P^{-S})<u(v,P)$. \end{itemize}